tud-amr/localPlannerBench/README.md

   -  Note: the issue is really: What happens if a constraints is violated at some point?
 * [x] Correction self collision with mpc for planar robots (body 0 must be avoided)
 * [x] Add self collision clearenc to clearenc metric
+* [ ] Display moving obstacles in plots?
+  - [ ] How to store the information of moving obstacles in result folder?

 ## Metrics